-- 46. After a provider has submitted a reportable event, the OfS will review the information and assess its credibility, reliability and completeness.
+- 47. After a provider has submitted a reportable event, the OfS will review the information and assess its credibility, reliability and completeness.
 We may ask the provider for further information, if this is required.
-We may also make enquires of, or request further information from, other bodies. - 47.
+We may also make enquires of, or request further information from, other bodies. - 48.
 The OfS will consider the reportable event and may determine one of the following next steps: - a.
 The information contained in the report should be recorded but no further action is required from the provider at this time. - b.
-A more extensive assessment is required because the information contained in the report is likely to affect the provider's eligibility for registration, its compliance with its conditions of registration, or its eligibility for degree awarding powers and university title, or its ability to comply with the criteria for degree awarding powers. - c.
-A more extensive assessment is required because the information contained in the report adds new information to a known issue or to a pattern of events or issues. - 48.
-Where no further action from the provider is required, the OfS will write to the provider to confirm that this is the case.
-We may also set out guidance for the provider about the circumstances in which the OfS may have a future interest in this event.
+A more extensive assessment is required because the information contained in the report is likely to affect the provider's eligibility for registration, its compliance with its conditions of registration, or its eligibility for degree awarding powers and university title, or its ability to comply with the criteria for degree awarding powers (where relevant).